EmployersLearners

 A portfolio of your data analysis work demonstrates your capabilities at every stage of your Data Analyst career.
 You can improve your portfolio whenever you work on a new project or advance throughout your career.
 Using Multiverse programmes as an example, let’s put building a portfolio into practice.

 As a Multiverse Apprentice, we’ll work with you to build a strong portfolio.
-As an aspiring Data Analyst, you might start a Data Fellowship apprenticeship.
+As an aspiring or junior Data Analyst, you might start a Data Fellowship apprenticeship.
 You’ll gain a portfolio of work full of real-life projects showing you understand database fundamentals and have technical skills.
 Your portfolio will also demonstrate relevant experience for a new role or a career progression.

 You could move onto the Advanced Data Fellowship programme if you want to progress and upskill as a Data Analyst.
 You’ll qualify with a body of work demonstrating your capability with advanced analysis methods and ability to deliver real-world business results.